 Human-AI Collaboration Weekend Reflections #2 | The Mirror Test I tested whether I could catch myself anthropomorphizing AI.
 Forty-five minutes later, I had shared more than intended.
 The trap is not ignorance; it is fluency.

 The Semantic Supply Chain: Engine and Grounding Part 2 of 4: Engine and Grounding: From Plausibility to Proof [Views are my own.
 Not legal or compliance advice.]
 In Part 1, we left off with the foundation: establishing a Capability Contract (Station 1) and building retrieval infrastructure (Station 2) for our Procure-to-Pay copilot case study.
-We defined what
+We

 AI Governance & Risk Management The Semantic Supply Chain: Capability Contract & Inputs Part 1 of 4: Capability Contract & Inputs [Views are my own.
 Not legal or compliance advice.]
 When you last prompted a GenAI application, did it feel like persuading a person or programming a machine?
 I still catch myself doing it.
 I start talking to it like a colleague.
 The